-For the modern winery, Direct to Consumer (DTC) sales is simply a reality.
-While traditionally, many wineries were able to pass off the sales arm of their business to wholesalers and distributers, shrinking profit margins and opportunities have meant that this is increasingly not an option.
+For wineries, DtC wine sales is simply a reality.
+While traditionally, it was possible to pass off the sales arm of your business to wholesalers and distributers, shrinking opportunities and profit margins have meant that this is increasingly not an option.

-Find out our top 5 benefits of focusing on DTC sales now.
+Find out our top 5 benefits of focusing on DtC wine sales now.

 The fact is, selling wine direct to consumers is only going to grow.
 As consumer habits continue to change, influenced by our increasingly foodie culture, e-commerce and a growing luxury goods market, wineries are in a unique position to become front of mind with an effective DTC strategy.